hackclub/hackaccino/submissions/silhouette/README.md

 How: Following shubhampatilsd's Hack Club tutorial!

-(theres formatting i ant get rid of; the links go to the correct website)
+(There is formatting on the links I cant get rid of; the links go to the correct website)